Dr. William Martin

 - Dunleavy Hall, Room 360

-Dr. Martin's published articles have appeared in various educational and literary journals, including Provocateur, English Journal, Michigan English Teacher, The English Record, and Irish Times, and he has also has presented several papers at regional and national academic conferences and serves as a national adjudicator for the prestigious Fireside Scholarship, sponsored annually by the Fireside Press of Wichita, Kan.
+Dr. Martin's published articles have appeared in various educational and literary journals, including Provocateur, English Journal, Michigan English Teacher, The English Record, Irish Times,and the International Journal of Languages and Literature, and he has also has presented papers at regional and national academic conferences and currently serves as a national adjudicator for the prestigious Fireside Scholarship, sponsored annually by the Fireside Press of Wichita, Kan.
 He has also served as an editorial consultant for The Collegiate Press of Alta Loma, Calif.

 Dr. Martin teaches surveys and upper-level courses in British literature, including: